runpod/docs/docs/instant-clusters/pytorch.md

 ## Step 5: Clean up

-If you no longer need your Cluster, make sure you return to the [Instant Clusters page](https://www.runpod.io/console/cluster) and delete your Cluster to avoid incurring extra charges.
+If you no longer need your cluster, make sure you return to the [Instant Clusters page](https://www.runpod.io/console/cluster) and delete your cluster to avoid incurring extra charges.

 :::note